Need Help? Here are some popular links!

 Family Tech Talk sponsored by the Raytown PTA Council

 The Raytown PTA Council will host a Family Tech Talk Night on January 24 from 6 - 7:30 p.m. at Raytown Central Middle School.
 Families are invited to learn more about topics related to keeping students and data safe online.
 Childcare will be provided for the first 50 students in kindergarten through 5th grade.
 For more information, check out the flyer.

 Parents as Teachers (PAT) Offers Developmental Screenings

-The Raytown School District's Parents As Teachers (PAT) program will offer free developmental screenings to children ages three to five years old.
+The Raytown School District's Parents As Teachers (PAT) program offers free developmental screenings to children ages three to five years old.

 These screenings are a quick and easy way to give parents/guardians valuable information about how their child is developing in motor, language, social & cognitive areas.
 Hearing & vision screenings are also included in this free service.

-Screenings for children 36 months through kindergarten age take place at New Trails Early Learning Center.
-PAT currently has openings for screenings August 2-5, 2021 (as well as throughout the school year).
+Screenings for children 36 months through kindergarten age take place at New Trails Early Learning Center throughout the school year.

 Parents/guardians receive a personal conference and written summary of the screening results.
 During the conference, suggestions will be given for activities to enhance the child's learning.

 PAT is an early learning program for ALL families with children birth through five years of age.
 To learn more about the program, please click here.